 Before submitting your manuscript to Science Progress, please ensure you have read the Aims & Scope.

-Original Research: Abstracts should be a maximum of 250 words and should be structured appropriately.
+Original Research: Abstracts should be a maximum of 250 words.
 The introduction should not exceed 600 words and the Discussion 1,500 words.
 There is no word limit on Methods and Results however, the manuscript’s readability may suffer if these sections are excessively long.
 Authors should therefore consider what data and analyses might be appropriate for supplemental information.
 There is no limit to the number of references.
+In silico papers should also have supporting evidence to confirm that the changes in gene, RNA, protein levels, etc.. have downstream functional consequences (in vivo or in vitro).
+Manuscripts should be suitable for a global audience, studies of more local interest may be rejected.

 Reviews: literature reviews, systematic reviews, market reviews and critical reviews will be accepted for consideration.
 Reviews must contain no more than 5,000 words.
 There are no limits to figures or references, but authors are advised that the Editorial Board will not accept poorly focused reviews.